StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Advanced Machine Learning Concepts.md

 ### Support Vector Machines (SVM):
-Supervised learning algorithm used for classification and regression analysis.
+A Supervised learning algorithm used for classification and regression analysis.
+This concept constructs a hyperplane in a high-dimensional space to separate classes.

-Constructs a hyperplane in a high-dimensional space to separate classes.
+* Use when dealing with high-dimensional data or when the number of dimensions is greater than the number of samples.
+This is also effective for both linearly separable and non-linearly separable dataset

 ### Discriminant Analysis: